 What do you expect from our portfolio for the birthmother?

 This will vary quite a bit between agencies.
-It is perhaps the most important element in matching you with a birthmother, as this will embody her first impressions before you even meet.
-If the agency’s idea of a good portfolio aligns with what you value in making a match, this is usually a positive sign.
+It is perhaps the most important element in connecting you with a birthmother, as this will embody her first impressions before you even meet.
+If the agency’s idea of a good portfolio aligns with what you value in making a connection, this is usually a positive sign.

 How many families are currently on your wait list?